Guest Post: How to Stress Less: The Hierarchy of Resilience©

 Paradoxically, the most effective way to alleviate chronic or toxic stress is not to retreat from stressful conditions but to sink deeper roots so that you can once again rise above the little miseries and relish a good challenge.

-As a mental health professional, I’ve studied mind-body resilience for more than 15 years and all that research boiled down to six key elements.
+As a mental health professional, I’ve studied mind-body resilience for more than fifteen years and all that research boiled down to six key elements.

 Much like Maslow’s famous Hierarchy of Needs, the elements lower in the Hierarchy of Resilience can negate those higher up.